 - Once the assessment has been saved or published, it is now housed in the Assessment Manager under the tab in which it was created My Assessments, School, or District and in the specified Year.
-[Note: Recently created assessments will be listed under the Recent tab.]
+Please note that Recently created assessments will be listed under the Recent tab.
 If the assessment has been published, its Status will show as a green and the Activity will indicate Published.

 - To make any edits to a Published assessment, it must first be Unpublished.
 Click on the down arrow on the far right under Functions.
 Click on Unpublish.

 - A confirmation will appear.
 Click OK to continue.
 A second message will appear.
 Click OK again.

 - Return to Setup by clicking on the gear icon.
 Make revisions and publish again in the last step of the assessment creation process.